Wellesley College is accredited by the New England Commission of Higher Education.

 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803-4514

 (781) 425 7785

-Once every ten years, the College undergoes re-accreditation.
-We are now engaged in a period of self-study, and Wellesley’s next accreditation site visit will be on March 10–13, 2019.
+Once every ten years, the College undergoes re-accreditation, and the College's next accreditation visit will come in 2029.

 The accreditation process provides an opportunity for our entire community to deeply reflect on where Wellesley stands in pursuit of its mission and how we will continue to prepare our students to make a difference in the world.
 In the course of its work, the steering committee identified a need to review, reconsider, and hone the expressed values of Wellesley College.
 These are the fundamental shared beliefs that guide our community as we live, learn, and work together, and they speak to the singular nature and immense potential of the College.
 Together with Wellesley’s mission, our values serve as guideposts for future planning and decision-making.